echoboomer/terraform-buildkite-plugin/README.md

 Additional volume mount statements to provide to the Docker container in the form `foo:bar`.
 Uses `-v` on the backend.

+### `working_directory` (Not Required, string)

+Directory in which the terraform code is located.
+Defaults to `terraform`.

 ### `workspace` (Not Required, string)

 If setting `use_workspaces` to `true`, pass in the Terraform workspace name here.

 ### `workspace_metadata_key` (Not Required, string)

 If setting `use_workspaces` to `true`, pass in a [Buildkite metadata](https://buildkite.com/docs/pipelines/build-meta-data) key and the plugin will set the Terraform workspace based on the metadata value.

 Note: If `workspace` is also set it will be overridden.

 ## Developing